simone-naldi/spectra/README.txt

 o if options is not given, or if it is the empty set, the output of SolveLMI is a vector x with A>=0 at x, if and only if such a point exists.
 Otherwise, the output is the empty list [].
   Possible options:
-        o rank   - outputs the rank of A at the solutions o deg    - outputs the algebraic degree of the solutions o rur    - outputs rational univariate representations of the solutions o allpts - outputs all solutions.
-By default, that is if allpts is not in options, SolveLMI returns the first computed solution
+        o rnk   - outputs the rank of A at the solutions o deg    - outputs the algebraic degree of the solutions o rur    - outputs rational univariate representations of the solutions o allpts - outputs all solutions.
+By default (if allpts is not in options) SolveLMI returns the first computed solution
         o regul  - outputs information about regularity assumptions o debg   - debugger for internal procedures